 Critical Care Selective—Choosing between a two-week experience in intensive care or anesthesia, students are actively involved in the management of patients with multi-organ health problems, recognizing the role interplay of healthcare teams in these settings.
 Intensive care unit opportunities include medical, surgical and neurology ICUs.
 Those choosing the anesthesia experience refine airway and hemodynamic management skills.

-Process of Discovery 2.0 – Through the Lens of Health Systems Science PoD is a three-week course that presents, through a series of lectures, guided self-study and facilitated small group sessions, how an evolving third pillar of medical education (Health Systems Science) changes clinical care and the systems of care.
+Improving Health Systems (IHS) is a three-week course that presents, through a series of lectures, guided self-study and facilitated small group sessions, how an evolving third pillar of medical education (Health Systems Science) changes clinical care and the systems of care.
 Emphasis is placed on the relationships with value-based care, non-clinician/community partners and the translation to improved patient safety and quality.
 Students work in groups, by their planned medical specialty, to develop and present a research plan that addresses how a clinical problem could be addressed through quality improvement and/or implementation science initiatives.

 Successful Interning SI is a two‐week capstone course prior to graduation.
 Large group sessions on topics relevant to the transition to internship are complemented by small group sessions, which students select from a variety of offerings.
 Small group sessions are case‐based and highly interactive to promote active, learner‐ centered learning of topics and skills focused on internships.
 Students also attend a one-day boot camp session in one or more of the following specialties: Emergency Medicine, Family Medicine, Medicine, Obstetrics & Gynecology, Pediatrics, or Surgery.